 The GSA/ExxonMobil Field Camp Excellence Award for 2012 was awarded to the Judson Mead Geologic Field Station of Indiana University.
 The award is given in recognition of the awareness, diversity, and technical excellence of one geology field camp instructor. more

-We offered more scholarships and higher award levels for scholarships for the summer of 2012.
-We are able to do so because of the generous support of the ConocoPhillips Corporation and alumni of the G429 program.
+In the summer of 2013, we offered more scholarships and higher award levels for scholarships than in previous years.
+We were able to do so because of the generous support of the ConocoPhillips Corporation, Anadarko Petroleum Corporation, and alumni of the G429 program.

-For more details of the various scholarships funding sources please follow this link in the scholarship tab on the home page.
+For more details of the various scholarships funding sources please follow this link.
+This information can also be found on the scholarships tab.

 Scholarship applications are made available to students once they have applied and been accepted for a course at the Field Station.
 Scholarships range from $100 to $1500 and are awarded primarily on the basis of academic merit.